GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 The Bonded Token is to RoboTorq what the Reserve Note was to fiat — but cryptographically honest, physically grounded, and quantum-secure.

-## P.13 Default Bonding Principle — “All Robots Work on This”
+## P.13 Default Bonding Principles — “All Robots Work on This”

 - *“Every robot contributes by default, but none are trapped.”*
+- *Any fleet can fork — taking its TTP-h and reputation.*

 ---